myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/kempner_cluster/accessing_and_navigating_the_cluster.md

 (kempner_cluster:accessing_and_navigating_the_cluster)=
 # Accessing the Cluster

-There are two methods for accessing the Kempner Institute HPC cluster:
+There are two methods for accessing the Kempner Institute AI cluster:

 - [SSH Access](#ssh_access)
 - [Open OnDemand](#ondemand_access)